RISHIT7/Apnea-Event-Classification/data/processed/README.md

 ## License

 This dataset inherits the licensing terms of the ISRUC-Sleep dataset.
-Ensure compliance with the original dataset's terms and conditions.
+Could you ensure compliance with the original dataset's terms and conditions?